 8 Faces at 3 is the first appearance of a plot structure that runs through Rice's early novels.
 Often times one of her characters is either an impostor, or leading a dual life.
 Another character, who is often a member of the underworld, or at least with underworld connections, knows about this impersonation, and is blackmailing the first character.
 There are often incriminating documents, and the underworld character is involved in burglary of these documents.
 All of this is hidden, but eventually it comes out.
 The impostor usually turns out to be the murderer as well, motive being to protect his or her secret.

-Rice sometimes worked in radio.
-The Corpse Steps Out has a radio background.
-Like the later "Good-Bye Forever" (1951), the radio show in the story centers on popular music.
-There is a tiny bit of information about Old Time Radio: the description of the sponsor's audition room is interesting.
 But the depiction of radio instead centers on the sleazy manipulations of radio workers for power.
 Sex, crooked financial deals, blackmail: all are grist for those trying to achieve power and money through radio.
 It makes for unpleasant reading.

-It also has the best cat's cradle plotting of the early books, although somehow it is not truly enjoyable or light hearted.
+Plot: Ties to the Victim.
+The Wrong Murder has the best cat's cradle plotting of the early books, although somehow it is not truly enjoyable or light hearted.

 Rice keeps introducing new ties between the victim and the various suspects throughout the book.
 Each tie to a new, previously unconnected character, gives that suspect a motive for the first time.
 The ties are occasionally interesting: one of them is downright wild.
 But building ties and motives is a standard part of countless mystery novels.
 Most of what Rice does with this here is not that striking or original.

 The most interesting tie comes out during the meeting with mobster Max Hook (Chapter 31).
 Hook himself is a delightful character.
 The Wrong Murder is his debut in Rice, but he returns in later works.
-The Wrong Murder has links to hard-boiled fiction, in that it shows links between upper class people and mobsters.
+The Wrong Murder resembles hard-boiled fiction, in that it shows links between upper class people and mobsters.
 Also notable for a portrait of an underworld figure: the early scene identifying the victim and learning about his activities (Chapter 8).

 The identity of the killer emerges from clues about some documents, one of which is linked to each suspect.
 Rice eventually makes the documents do a sort of dance, one that encompasses all of the suspects.
 It is pleasant enough reading, but nothing really special.

+Links to Other Rice Fiction.
 The short story "The Dead Undertaker" (1953) also gets Malone involved with funeral directors, as in The Lucky Stiff.
 This tale is more a little thriller anecdote, than a mystery.
 Malone compares the events right in the story, to the opening chapter of The Wrong Murder.
 Both involve huge crowds on Chicago streets, during public festivals.
 Both involve a surrealistic murder attempt during such a mass festive event.
 "The Dead Undertaker" is more comic than The Wrong Murder.

 The Right Murder would be a much better book, were it not for its ending.
 The reader is likely to feel cheated to realize that the strange events of the book do not really have a logical solution.
 This finale does not have any one big thing wrong with it, but it is full of both the far fetched and the inconsistent.
 Later Rice works will have much more creative plotting, complex and endlessly imaginative.